Johnny Parker struggled financially throughout graduate school.

-“Our heavenly Father wants us to enjoy a full, abundant life free from the cares and stresses brought by confidence in money and other material possessions,” wrote Campus Crusade for Christ co-founder, Bill Bright.
+“Our heavenly Father wants us to enjoy a full, abundant life free from the cares and stresses brought by confidence in money and other material possessions,” wrote Cru co-founder, Bill Bright.
 “Rather than trusting in a worldly system that cannot assure our welfare or relying on our own weak capabilities to provide for our needs, He calls us to depend entirely on Him.”

 After losing his job, Johnny’s crisis of faith over his financial struggle brought him to a new understanding of God’s trustworthiness.

 He remembered his pastor tell about a “Trust Game” played with his little girls, in which he had them jump off some steps into his arms.
 They would start at the first step.
 The dad would say, “Jump!”
 And they would.
 Then they would go to the next higher step and repeat the process, landing safely in their dad’s arms.